Alon-V/Bot-Chat/Guides/Full_Code_Desription.md

 - It also detects real server status by attempting a fast TCP connection to `SERVER_IP:SERVER_PORT`

-- When switches of shutsdown the server
+- “When turning the server OFF, the launcher closes all chat windows and clears local UI state.”

 ### Show Active Users 👨‍💻